 Poster abstracts must meet approved standards for scientific validity, quality, and consistency, and must be submitted online correctly to be considered for presentation at the AACC Annual Scientific Meeting as a poster presentation.
 The following general requirements pertain to all submitted abstracts:

 - Materials.
-Submitters are highly encouraged to review How to Format Your Poster Abstract and How to Submit Your Poster Abstract before proceeding with your poster abstract submission.
+Submitters are highly encouraged to review How to Format Your Poster Abstract, How to Submit Your Poster Abstract, and the Abstract Awards before proceeding with your poster abstract submission.

 - Membership.
 You do not need to be an AACC member to submit a poster abstract.

 - Authorship.
 Authorship on multiple poster abstracts is permitted.
 See Multiple Submissions With Similar Content if you are considering multiple poster abstracts on similar topics.